-Whereas the “Client” referred herein as “Covered Entity” and PRACTICESUITE, INC, a Delaware Corporation together with their designees, employees, associates, affiliates, successors, and assigns referred here as “Business Associate”, intend to protect the privacy and provide for the security of certain Protected Health Information (PHI) to which Business Associate may have access in order to provide goods or services to or on behalf of Covered Entity under the “Underlying Agreement”.
+Whereas _______________ referred herein as “Covered Entity” and PRACTICESUITE, INC, a Delaware Corporation together with their designees, employees, associates, affiliates, successors, and assigns referred herein as “Business Associate”, intend to protect the privacy and provide for the security of certain Protected Health Information (“PHI”) to which Business Associate may have access in order to provide goods or services to or on behalf of Covered Entity under the “Underlying Agreement”.
 This agreement is effective the date of the Underlying Agreement, or first date of use of the PracticeSuite software and/or services, or the date of this Agreement whichever is earlier.

-- “Underlying Agreement” shall include Channel Partner Agreement or Value Added Reseller Agreement and/or End-User Agreement and/or Non- Disclosure Agreement entered between Business Associate and Covered Entity and/or clients of Covered Entity.
-In lieu of the OMNIBUS Rule, the Underlying Agreement shall include any agreement entered between Business Associate and its Subcontractors or third party entities wherein Business Associate shall make PHI of the Covered Entity available to meets its obligations of Covered Entity under Business Associate’s Underlying Agreement with Covered Entity.
+- “Underlying Agreement” shall include Channel Partner Agreement or Value-Added Reseller Agreement, Professional Service Agreement and/or End-User Agreement and/or Non- Disclosure Agreement entered between Business Associate and Covered Entity and/or clients of Covered Entity.

 - “HIPAA” shall mean the Health Insurance Portability and Accountability Act of 1996, Public Law 104-191.